WordPress/gutenberg/docs/designers-developers/glossary.md

 <dd>The panel on the right which contains the document and block settings.
 The sidebar is toggled using the Settings gear icon.</dd>

 <dt>Serialization</dt>
-<dd>The process of converting a block's attributes object into HTML markup, typically occurring when saving the post.</dd>
+<dd>The process of converting a block's attributes object into HTML markup, this occurs each time a block is edited.</dd>

 <dt>Static block</dt>
 <dd>A type of block where the content of which is known at the time of saving a post.
 A static block will be saved with HTML markup directly in post content.</dd>